 - has his name on the deed, lease or the utility bills

 Is there a way to beat a Medicaid or SNAP fraud investigation?
-Read about the 9 ways of beating a Medicaid fraud investigation plus the 5 things you should never do in a New York City Medicaid fraud investigation.
+Read about the 9 things we always do in an HRA SNAP or Medicaid fraud investigation plus the 5 things you should never do in a New York City HRA SNAP or Medicaid fraud investigation.

 NYC Department of Social Services